 MATH 123 College Algebra Students with a score on the mathematics placement exam which allows them to take MATH 200 Precalculus may substitute MATH 200 Precalculus, or MATH 219 Calculus I for MATH123 College Algebra.
-LIBERAL STUDIES MAJOR The Bachelor of Arts, with a Major in Liberal Studies is intended as an opportunity to enable students, under faculty-advisor guidance, to design a unique program of study not readily available within the existing curricular structure of the University.
+LIBERAL STUDIES MAJOR (U LI) The Bachelor of Arts, with a Major in Liberal Studies is intended as an opportunity to enable students, under faculty-advisor guidance, to design a unique program of study not readily available within the existing curricular structure of the University.
 This major aims at providing alternative avenues for accommodating the individual academic interest of students.
 A student may either (a) pursue in-depth study in an area or areas not presently offered as majors at Framingham State University or (b) may choose a broad spectrum of course work among a number of disciplines in lieu of the traditional one-discipline course of study.
 Students in this major have the opportunity to experience a broad course of study in the traditional liberal arts and sciences which fosters skills such as conceptual analysis, critical thinking, disciplined writing, creative problem-solving, ethical and moral reasoning, and strong leadership.
 Prior Learning Assessment Students accepted into the Liberal Studies major may choose to apply for Prior Learning Assessment credit (a maximum of eight (8) course-credits).
 Such credit is awarded through a portfolio assessment process and may be granted for substantive learning that has occurred outside the classroom following high school graduation of completion of the GED.
 Credit may be awarded in the following areas: - Employment - Community Service - Independent Learning - Military Service - Noncredit Educational Experiences - Educational Travel Students who wish to apply for "Prior Learning Assessment" credit must complete the portfolio process within twelve months of matriculation into the Liberal Studies major.
 "Prior Learning Assessment" credits are only applicable to the Liberal Studies major at Framingham State University (these credits will be removed from the student's academic record should the student change their major).
-Students seeking certification for certain professional programs (e.g. teacher or dietetic licensure) should consult an advisor, as the Liberal Studies major may not be an appropriate route to those professions.
 For additional information regarding the Liberal Studies major, please contact the Liberal Studies coordinator to make an appointment.
 Program Requirements for the Major in Liberal Studies: - Eleven (11) General Education course-credits including one laboratory science. - Eleven (11) Open Elective course-credits.
-A maximum of eight (8) course-credits may be applied toward open electives from "Prior Learning Assessment" coursecredits. - Residency requirements: A minimum of eight (8) course-credits must be taken at the University to complete residency requirements for the degree. - A minimum of five (5) course-credits must be taken in the concentration, to include two (2) advanced level (300-400) concentration course-credits along with LIBS 450 Seminar in Liberal Studies.
+A maximum of eight (8) course-credits may be applied toward open electives from "Prior Learning Assessment" course-credits. - Residency requirements: A minimum of eight (8) course-credits must be taken at the University to complete residency requirements for the degree. - A minimum of five (5) course-credits must be taken in the concentration, to include two (2) advanced level (300-400) concentration course-credits along with LIBS 450 Seminar in Liberal Studies.
 Major Requirements (10 Course-Credits):